bubu93200/MITmscore/readme.md

   - on each note in midi file :
     - read midi file of instrument input
     - make a comparison between reference Midi file and input from instrument.
-    - on scoresheet colorize note from green to red to evaluate if note if played good or false
+    - on scoresheet colorize note from green to red to evaluate if note is played good or false
     - on scoresheet advance cursor to next note